arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 * Generators are composable structures.
 Each language would use its own tricks: in C# they are classes.
 * They are natively written in your preferred language.
 No extra languages to learn.
 * They are compositional in nature.
 Combining Generators gives you another Generator.
 It's Generators all the way down.
 * Once you understand the mechanic behind composing them, you've broken every limit.
 Composing stuff requires a bit of Functional Programming.
-This is were the fun starts.
+This is where the fun begins.

 Oh, wait: I forgot to mention that Properties too are made of composable structures.

-So, in a sense, Property-based Testing is about decomposing your domain problem-space into small properties and generation rules, and then about describing the business functionalities as a composition of those building blocks, for an automated library to try to prove you wrong.
+So, in a sense, Property-based Testing is about decomposing the problem-space of the domain into small properties and generation rules, and then about describing the business functionalities as a composition of those building blocks, for an automated library to challenge you.

-# Notes

-I personally never though this approach could provide a false sense of security.

-Properties are universally quantified over their parameters, via the use of Test Data Generators.
-Properties must have monomorphic types.

 # References
 * [QuickCheck][quickcheck]: the original (a bit outdated) manual of the Haskell library